fallen-icarus/cardano-swaps/README.md

 Upgrades to `cardano-swaps` can propagate through the ecosystem of users in a similarly democratic fashion as SPOs upgrading their pools to a new version of `cardano-node`.
 Since users can close their swaps at any time, whenever there is a potential upgrade, users can choose to close their current swaps and recreate them with the new contracts.
 The main challenge here is the bifurcation of liquidity that occurs during upgrade periods.
 However, the more users there are and the more overall liquidity there is, the more this issue is minimized.

 ### Frontend Agnosticism
 Thanks to the query-ability of beacon tokens, it is trivial for any frontend to integrate with Cardano-Swaps.
-For example, the new Lace wallet by IOHK can integrate `cardano-swaps` by adding support for querying the beacon tokens.
+For example, any wallet can integrate `cardano-swaps` by adding support for querying the beacon tokens.
 They can also add their own user friendly way to create and use swaps.
 The only requirement is that all frontends/users agree to use the same beacon token standard.
 There is no need for risky extensions or dedicated frontends.

 ## Benchmarks and Fee Estimations (YMMV)
 Basic benchmarking tests were done to determine the maximum number of inputs or outputs that the spending script can handle in one transaction.

-Currently, Plutus is limited in that a spending script is always executed once for *every* script input, **even if the inputs come from the same script address.** So if there are 5 inputs from one of the script addresses, the spending script will be executed 5 times. **The latter 4 are completely redundant in this situation.** These redundant executions impact the maximum number of inputs and outputs that can fit in one transaction.
+:pushpin: Currently, Plutus is limited in that a spending script is always executed once for *every* script input, **even if the inputs come from the same script address.** So if there are 5 inputs from one of the script addresses, the spending script will be executed 5 times. **The latter 4 are completely redundant in this situation.** These redundant executions impact the maximum number of inputs and outputs that can fit in one transaction.
 There is a Cardano Problem Statement (CPS) looking to address this ([here](https://github.com/cardano-foundation/CIPs/pull/418)).
 Nonetheless, basic benchmarking results are shown here:

 ### Creating a Live Address
 For opening a new address, I was successfully able to mint the beacon, store the reference script, and create 80+ new swap positions in one transaction.